tess-jl/aws-developer-course/notes/4_AWS_Fundamentals.md

 * if LB says instance !== healthy --> ASG will auto terminate and spin up new instance to replace instance

 ### ASG Hands On
+- go to ASG tab on AWS --> create a launch template --> very similar to creating an EC2 with the User Data etc. :)
+-Use existing security group etc etc.
+-NOW create ASG --> default network and all subnets for the region --> create scaling policy based on CPU --> etc.

+-in ASG GUI --> activity history tells us the history!

+-can see that LB is spreading load between two instances!
+-trigger a scale out --> trigger a scale in by changing desired instances # in ASG configs

+### EBS Volumes Overview